terryaney/KatApp/scripts/readme.md

 Property | Type | Description
 ---|---|---
 `inputs` | [`ICalculationInputs`](#icalculationinputs) | The list of inputs to submit to the api endpoint (usually used in a `iValidate="1"` calculation in the Host Environment).
 `configuration` | `IStringIndexer<string>` | Any custom configuration settings to pass to the Host Environment.
-The most common property set is the `configuration.CacheRefreshKeys: Array<string>` property.
+The most common property set is the `configuration.cacheRefreshKeys: Array<string>` property.

 ### IApiOptions